isc-projects/stork/doc/dev/ci-images.rst

    ``TAG`` variable.
 Don't override existing tags (always keep the previous version around) and don't use the ``latest``  keyword, unless you really know what you're doing.
 Use incremented tags.
+   The tags should be consistent across all images.
+You should assign the same tag to all images that are updated in the same ticket.
+It means you should pick the higher tag number from the registry and increment it by one.

+   For example: the registry contains two images A and B. The image A has the tag ``2`` and the image B has the tag ``1`` (because there were no changes in the last update).
+If you update the A and B images now, you should assign the tag ``3`` to both of them.

 3. Run the specific Rake task with the ``DRY_RUN`` set to ``true``:

     See below for the full list of the available commands.